 Teachers of children with dyslexia take many additional educational hours.
 Academic Language Therapy (ALT) provides the most extensive preparation a teacher can take for helping children with dyslexia.
 The Rawson Saunders School for Dyslexia in Austin endorses this reading therapy program.

-- The child usually posses high intelligent and must be taught at his or her thinking ability.
+The child usually possesses high intelligence and must be taught about his or her thinking ability.
 Teaching at the child’s reading level limits advanced concepts, which the child wants and needs.
 Lack of intelligence does not fit the child with Deep Dyslexia.

 Children who continue to struggle with letter sounds through second grade usually struggle in middle school.
 At that time, you must make a decision to either:

-- Give up efforts to teach sound-to-symbol matching and focus on the successes of comprehension.
+Give up efforts to teach sound-to-symbol matching and focus on the success of comprehension.